Mark-MDO47/SnowGlobe-TFT-Gizmo/GO_BIG.md

 I decided to make a bigger version of the Snow Globe.
 - **GO BIG** uses the round 2.1" 480x480 TFT display.
 I used the touchscreen version since that was what I had in the bin.
 - **GO BIGGER** will use the round 2.8" 480x480 TFT display.
 This one is not a touchscreen version since in this application we cannot touch the screen.
-Also it uses a different controller than the 2.1" so requires a slightly different program.
+Also it uses a different display controller than the 2.1" so requires a slightly different program.

 | 2.1 display on the table | 2.1 display on the tree |
 | --- | --- |